Topology mediated organization of E.coli chromosome in fast growth conditions: Introduction

-In {\em E.coli} and other bacteria, replication begins at a site called {\em oriC} to end at the {\em dif} locus of the {\em ter} macrodomain and proceeds along the two arms of the ring polymer simultaneously \cite{Japaridze2020,Wiggins2018,Japaridze2020,wigginsrf}.
-Approximately $1000$ base pairs (BPs) are replicated per second on an average, by the replication forks (RFs), moving along each arm of the chromosome \cite{nielsen2006progressive,marko2009linking}.
-By controlling the growth medium, the doubling time $\tau$ of the {\em E.coli} bacterial cells can be varied to as low as $20$ minutes to $3$ hours or more \cite{Helmstetter1968}.
+In {\em E.coli} and other bacteria, replication begins at a site called {\em oriC} to end at the {\em dif-locus} of the {\em ter} macrodomain and proceeds along the two arms of the ring DNA-polymer simultaneously \cite{Japaridze2020,Wiggins2018,Japaridze2020,wigginsrf}.
+Approximately $1000$ base pairs (BPs) are replicated per second by the repliosome at the replication forks (RFs) \cite{nielsen2006progressive,marko2009linking}.
+By controlling the growth medium, the doubling time $\tau$ of the {\em E.coli} bacterial cells can be varied to have values from $20$ minutes to $3$ hours or more \cite{Helmstetter1968,zaritsky2007changes,zaritsky2011instructive}.
+The doubling time is time taken for one newly born cell to divide into two.
 The cell cycle typically consists of three periods.
-The B period refers to the time period between the birth of the cell and the start of replication.
-Once replication starts, the cell enters the so called C period, and lasts till the time it takes for the replication to be completed.
-Thereafter, the cell remains in D phase till cell division occurs \cite{Helmstetter1968,Zaritsky2019}.
-The bacterial cells are said to be under fast growth, if $\tau < \tau_C + \tau_D$, where $\tau_C$ and $\tau_D$ refer to the C and D periods, respectively.
+The `B period' refers to the time period between the birth of the cell and the start of replication.
+Once replication starts, the cell enters the `C period' and lasts till the next $\tau_C$ minutes, i.e. till the time it takes for the replication to be completed.
+Thereafter, the cell remains in the `D period' lasting $\tau_D$ minutes, i.e., till cell division occurs \cite{Helmstetter1968,Zaritsky2019}.
+The bacterial cells are said to be in fast growth if $\tau < \tau_C + \tau_D$.

-In fast growing cells, the B period is absent implying that the cells are continuously replicating and segregating.
-The conundrum of how a cell can divide in 20 minutes, even though the minimum replication time is 40 minutes was resolved by Helmstetter and Cooper and others \cite{Helmstetter1968} who showed that a daughter cell is newly born with partially replicated grand-daughter DNA.
-Thus a second round of replication begins even before the first round of replication is complete.
-Thereby, it is possible for the daughter cell to complete the rest of the replication (and segregation) of the grand-daughter DNAs thereafter, to divide into two grand-daughter cells in a time interval less than $\tau_C^{min} =40$ minutes.
-Refer Figure 1, for a schematic of how the the multiple rounds of replication proceeds with overlapping cell cycles.
-Thus, the chromosome in fast-growth conditions undergoes multi-fork replication with the process of replication occurring simultaneously at more than two replication forks \cite{Youngren2014,Helmstetter1968}.
+In fast growing cells, the B period is absent, implying that the cells are continuously replicating and segregating.
+The conundrum of cells doubling every $20$ minutes, even though the time taken for a chromosome to make a copy and divide is $\tau_C + \tau_D \approx 100$ minutes, was resolved by Helmstetter and Cooper and others \cite{Helmstetter1968,bremer1977examination,skarstad1985escherichia} who showed that a second round of replication begins even before the first round is complete.
+Refer Figure \ref{fig:cellcycle} for a schematic of how the multiple rounds of replication proceed with overlapping cell cycles.
+Thus, the chromosome in fast-growth conditions undergoes multi-fork replication, with the replication process occurring simultaneously at two or more pairs of RFs \cite{Youngren2014,Helmstetter1968}.